David-Hunt327/charity-management/README.md

 ### GETTING STARTED
-To get started with the Credit Card Fraud Detection project, follow these steps:
+To get started with the Charity Management project, follow these steps:

 1 Clone the Repository: